thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

         title: Go to the "**Dashboards**" page and click on the "**+**" button in the upper right corner of the page and select "**Import dashboard**" from the drop-down menu;
     ===
         image: /images/gateway/dashboard/import-dashboard-gateway-2-ce.png,
-        title: In the import dashboard window, upload downloaded the gateway dashboard JSON file and click "**Import**".
+        title: In the import dashboard window, upload the downloaded gateway dashboard JSON file and click "**Import**".
     ===
         image: /images/gateway/dashboard/import-dashboard-gateway-3-ce.png,
         title: Dashboard imported.
-Click on the row with the name of the dashboard to open it.
+Click on the row with the dashboard name to open it.
 '
 %}